This page describes the global settings for YouTrack. These settings are available in the Server Settings section of the Administration menu.

 The first section of the Global Settings page provides detailed information about your current license and its limitations.

-If your YouTrack license has expired, you can Switch to Free Pack, or click the Upgrade your plan button to access the YouTrack website and purchase another license.
+If your YouTrack license has expired, click the Upgrade your subscription button to access the YouTrack website and purchase another license.
+You can also switch to the free plan, purchase licenses for additional users, or switch between monthly or annual billing.
+For more information, see Managing Your License.

-The System section provides options that let you let you configure the basic system settings of your YouTrack server.
+The System section provides options that let you configure the basic system settings of your YouTrack server.

 The default value is set to the email address of the user who registered the YouTrack InCloud instance.
 Update the value for this setting when the person who is responsible for the administration of your YouTrack instance is different from the user who registered the instance or purchased the license plan.